000

 • Campaign ROI by customer type

-Update it monthly.
-Look for patterns.
-Shift spend accordingly.
+Update monthly.
+Identify patterns.
+Shift spending accordingly.

 What Happens When You Do This Right

-• Your leads will cost less
+• Your leads cost less

-• Your sales team will close faster
+• Your sales team closes faster

-• Your conversion rate will rise
+• Your conversion rate rises

-You’ll start asking, “How do we serve the right clients better and faster?”
+The question shifts from “How do we get more traffic?” to “How do we serve the right clients better and faster?”

-Your Homework...
-Identify and Activate Your Real Market
+Your Homework: Identify and Activate Your Real Market

 1. TAM is everyone who could ever buy from you.
 You can ignore it.

-Build content and outbound campaigns that speak to real-world problems in your zip code and industry.
+Build content and outbound campaigns addressing real-world problems in your zip code and industry.
+Don’t waste time or money trying to be everywhere.
+Own your niche.

 Need Help Doing This?